wchowdhu/textual-entailment-recognition/README.md

 ## Results

-In this project, the performance of the trained model was evaluated across all the output classes, languages, and language families.
+The performance of the trained models were evaluated across all the output classes, languages, and language families using a held-out subset.
 You can also check the [report](https://github.com/wchowdhu/udacity-capstone-project/blob/main/report/report.pdf) which contains an in-depth analysis.